Kaizo1610/Internship-Reviewer-App/README.md

 The intern:
 - Views the feedback on their dashboard.
 - Replies with questions or clarifications through the messaging feature.
-- Checks their progress on a visual chart.
+- Check their progress on a visual chart.

 Both parties stay updated and aligned on the intern's performance and goals throughout the internship.